-Are textured to maintain shape and position: These contoured implants are shaped like a teardrop and have also been termed “gummy bear” or form-stable implants.
-They are always textured in order to maintain their shape and are filled with a thicker or more “cohesive” silicone gel.
-While contoured implants can provide potential advantages with certain breast shapes, the disadvantage is that if the implant moves or rotates, it will look misshapen and often require revision surgery.
+Maintain shape and position: These contoured implants are shaped like a teardrop and have also been termed “gummy bear” or form-stable implants.
+They are smooth-walled, non-textured implants filled with a thicker or more “cohesive” silicone gel.
+Contoured implants can provide potential advantages with certain breast shapes and should keep their shape more than other implant options.
 Additionally, these implants require larger incisions for placement.

 Dr. Bottger will go into more detail about the benefits and drawbacks of smooth vs. textured implants during your consultation.

 Breast implants can be placed either partially under the pectoralis major muscle (submuscular placement)—known as the chest muscle—or under the breast glands and on top of the muscle (subglandular placement).
 The most ideal location depends on the size of the implant, as well as your body type and the anatomical characteristics of your breasts.
 Generally, Dr. Bottger prefers submuscular placement, but in some cases subglandular may be preferable.
 He will discuss both options in detail during your consultation.